Devin Moore (American football)

-Devin Moore (born November 6, 1985) is a former American football running back and kick returner.
+Devin Moore (born November 6, 1985) is an American former professional football player who was a running back and kick returner in the National Football League (NFL).
 He was signed by the Seattle Seahawks as an undrafted free agent in 2009.
 Moore graduated from Cardinal Ritter High School in Indianapolis, Indiana.
-He played college football at Wyoming.
+He played college football for the Wyoming Cowboys.

-Moore has also been a member of the Carolina Panthers and Indianapolis Colts.
+Moore was also a member of the Carolina Panthers and Indianapolis Colts.
 Moore was most recently a member of the Detroit Lions, but was cut before training camp in May 2013.
-Moore also played in the United Football League with the Las Vegas Locomotives.
+Moore also played in the United Football League (UFL) with the Las Vegas Locomotives.

 Moore saw his only regular season play with the Indianapolis Colts, where he was primarily used for special teams and as a kick returner.

 As of November 2021, Moore is President of the National Football League Players Association Indianapolis Chapter.

 Personal life

 Moore is the son of Kevin and Shelia Moore.
 Kevin Moore died of Lung Cancer when Moore was 12.
 Moore is married to Whitney Moore and has 3 children.

 Moore founded, and is CEO and President of Moore Surety Bonds Agency located in Indianapolis, Indiana.